StubChris/StubChris.github.io/_posts/2024-05-04-Final-assignment-Data_story_II.md

 We see that most areas that have had a large increase in voter turnout, have also seen a slight increase in the female population.
 Oppositely the areas with the smallest increase in voter turnout have seen a slight decrease in female population over the years.

-**The results might indicate, that female voters are more prone to cast their ballot.
-This might be explained by more young women moving to the city to study than men, and therefore could reflect a difference in educational level rather than a gender difference.**
+**The results might suggest, that female voters are more prone to cast their ballot than male voters.
+However, we would need individual level data, to determine the relationship between gender an turnout**

 ### More young people, higher turnout?